Sabah, Borneo and the World’s Smallest Bear

 You keep on walking.
 Something keeps walking on your behalf.
 You find each rock, each solid foothold among the soak of leaves, entirely by instinct and your muscles never miss a step nor slip or slow.
 The cicada shriek burrows into the bone and the husk of your absence goes on ahead.
 Somehow you arrive.

 An abandoned, weather-exposed cabin in a clearing.
 Tired and silent, your body feels at home.
 Surely the most sacred funeral would be to be left there migrating slowly back to the heart of things; into the leaves and sky.

 Yes, the body feels at home.
 Where the wind and the rivers tell you your age and name.
-The light and leaves, you realise, are your true words and attire.
+The light and leaves, you realize, are your true words and attire.
 Somehow you were always already here.
-Peter Matthiessen, author of the The Snow Leopard, referred to such experiences as a kind of “homegoing”.
-Earth’s house hold, it seems, is always waiting with open arms for its wandering prodigal sons, it sons of Abel.
+Peter Matthiessen, author of The Snow Leopard, referred to such experiences as a kind of “homegoing”.
+Earth’s household, it seems, is always waiting with open arms for its wandering prodigal sons, it sons of Abel.